On Friday, after winning

 nuclear and biological terrorism, pandemic disease (such as avian

-), and nuclear
+flu), and nuclear

-.
+war.
 And while the possibility of devastating biological scenarios is real,

 the most potentially destructive threat to our society and our lives

-still lies in nuclear attacks
+still lies in nuclear attacks.

 If you were to start from scratch in designing a plan for our nation’s security,